Qubit spin ice: Materials and Methods

-The AFM and FM couplings in the gadget have strength $0.06J_{\mathrm{MAFM}}$ and $-2J_{\mathrm{MAFM}}$ respectively, where $J_{\textrm{MAFM}}$ is the maximum AFM coupling between two flux qubits.
-These values are chosen so that only chain-intact states (in which the strong FM couplers are respected), which are the most important to the experiment, dominate the low-energy spectrum.
-We diagonalize the rf-SQUID flux qubit Hamiltonian of the 12-qubit gadget shown in Fig.~\ref{fig:schedule}-B) according to the independently measured qubit parameters (Fig.~\ref{fig:schedule}-D black lines).
+The AFM and FM couplings in the gadget have strength $0.06J_{\mathrm{MAFM}}$ and $-2J_{\mathrm{MAFM}}$ respectively, where $J_{\mathrm{MAFM}}$ is the maximum AFM coupling between two flux qubits.
+These values are chosen so that only chain-intact states (in which the strong FM couplers are respected), which are the most important to the experiment, contribute significantly to the low-energy spectrum.
+We diagonalize the rf-SQUID flux qubit Hamiltonian of the 12-qubit gadget shown in Fig.~S2B) according to the independently measured qubit parameters (Fig.~S2D black lines).
 Our aim is to determine TFIM energy scales $\mathcal J_{12}(s)$ and $\Gamma_{12}(s)$ such that the qubit Hamiltonian and TFIM Hamiltonian

 have similar eigenspectra.
 Specifically we search for values for which the first seven eigengaps are almost identical (purple circles).
-Using a best fit we extract $\mathcal J_{12}(s)$ and $\Gamma_{12}(s)$ (Fig.~\ref{fig:schedule}-E); we also show the total inter-chain coupling $J_{\text{MAX}}(s) = 1.92\mathcal J_{12}(s)$ that reflects the maximum energy scale in our experiments.
+Using a best fit we extract $\mathcal J_{12}(s)$ and $\Gamma_{12}(s)$ (Fig.~S2E).
+This gives the overall Ising energy scale $\mathcal J_{12}$ in of Hamiltonian $\mathcal H_{12}$; the total coupling energy between two four-qubit chains also requires us to consider the programmed terms $J_{ij}$.
+To extract $\mathcal J_{12}$ we studied a small inter-chain coupling ($0.24J_{\mathrm{MAFM}}$ split across four coupling terms $J_{ij}$) to simplify the analysis of the eigenspectrum.
+In the main experiments at maximum coupling, any two four-qubit chains intersecting the same ice vertex are coupled with a total inter-chain coupling of $1.92J_{\mathrm{MAFM}}$, split across two coupling terms $J_{ij}=0.96$.
+The resulting maximum effective Ising energy scale of the inter-chain coupling is therefore $J_{\mathrm{MAX}}(s) = 1.92\mathcal J_{12}(s)$.
+This is also shown in (Fig.~S2E).